oschrenk/plan.swift/README.md

 For more details, consult [Docs/Templating](Docs/Templating.md).

-## Basic Usage
+## Usage

-### Basic
+### Commands

 Example commands (use `plan --help` for full usage)

 - `plan calendars` List available calendars
 - `plan next` Returns the current or next event within the next hour
 - `plan today` Returns all events for today
+- `plan watch` Trigger Sketchybar event on calendar changes.
+See [Docs/Sketchybar](./Docs/Sketchybar.md) for more.

 ## Use cases

 `plan` can help with your "productivity" setup.
+It plays very well with Sketchybar and Obsidian.
+But with the default output being JSON, and the templating engine, you can easily make `plan` fit your individual needs.

+### Sketchybar
-You can use it

-- with [Sketchybar](https://felixkratz.github.io/SketchyBar/) to show the next event.
+You can use it with [Sketchybar](https://felixkratz.github.io/SketchyBar/) to show the next event.
 For more details, consult [Docs/Sketchybar](./Docs/Sketchybar.md).

+### Obsidian

-- with [Obsidian](https://obsidian.md/) to inject today's schedule into your notes.
+You can use it with [Obsidian](https://obsidian.md/) to inject today's schedule into your notes.
 For more details, consult [Docs/Templating](Docs/Templating.md).

-But with the default output being JSON, and the templating engine, you can easily make `plan` fit your individual needs.

 ## Templating